Q: What is Amazon QuickSight?

 With Amazon QuickSight you don’t need to worry about scale.
 You can seamlessly grow your data from a few hundred megabytes to many terabytes of data without managing any infrastructure.

-Q: How do I add manage access to Amazon QuickSight?
+Q: How do I manage user access for Amazon QuickSight?

 When you create a new Amazon QuickSight account, you have administrative privileges by default.
 If you are invited to become an Amazon QuickSight user, whoever invites you assigns you either an ADMIN or a USER role.
 If you have an ADMIN role, you can create and delete user accounts, purchase annual subscriptions and SPICE capacity in addition to using the service.